jtdaugherty/brick/docs/guide.rst

 and has lens fields exported as described in `Conventions`_.

-The job of the rendering function is to return a rendering result which, at a minimum, means producing a ``vty`` ``Image``.
+As shown here, the job of the rendering function is to return a rendering result which means producing a ``vty`` ``Image``.
 In addition, if you so choose, you can also return one or more cursor positions in the ``cursors`` field of the ``Result`` as well as visibility requests (see `Viewports`_) in the ``visibilityRequests`` field.
 Returned visibility requests and cursor positions should be relative to the upper-left corner of your widget, ``Location (0, 0)``.
 When your widget is placed in others, such as boxes, the ``Result`` data you returned will be offset (as described in `Rendering Sub-Widgets`_) to result in correct coordinates once the entire interface has been rendered.

 Using the Rendering Context
 ---------------------------